bogdad/vulcano-gltf-learning-rs/README.md

 Thats feels very naive, but works for our purposes.

+Bug - each glyph seems to be of different height, so the "-" sign gets to the top of its spot and not to the middle as usual.
+Will need fixage.

 ## how do we generate random "cloud like landcapes" on the fly

 ![screenshot](./images/4.png)